sw-code/sw-code.github.io/_posts/2023-10-25-making-unity-a-decent-employee-0.md

 Sorry, I get emotional about this topic sometimes.
 The point is: The Elm compiler is your friend, your pair programmer.
 If he does not see any problem with your code, you can be pretty sure it works.
 Sprinkle a few unit tests on top, and you're safe.
 Yes, it's a bit tedious sometimes, but for me, it's definitely worth it.

-Unity however is quiet the opposite.
-In fact, Unity is more like the currently most popular language (he who must not be named).
+Unity however is quiet the opposite, just like most popular language in 2023 (he who must not be named).
 If anything goes wrong, they will try to pretend that nothing happened.
 Happily driving a car that is slowly falling as they are entering the highway. <!-- THIS METAPHOR COULD BE MORE EXTREME OR MORE FUNNY -->

 <!-- meme idea: this is fine -->

+This is unacceptable behaviour in any professional environment with money at stakes.
+Well, at least for humans, but not for software apparently.

 BUT don't give up!
 Let me tell you: You and me, we are clever developers, we will not restrain from employing dark magic to squeeze Unity into something we can work with.